 The Royal Police Force of Antigua and Barbuda will then begin the Beating of the Retreat at 5.15 pm followed by an evening packed with entertainment.
 A bounce castle and bungee jumping will keep the kids entertained and you can fuel up on local food and drinks.

-The Dickenson Bay Beach Bash is back — in a new way — for the 50th edition of Antigua Sailing Week.
+The Inet Dickenson Bay Beach Bash is back again as a culmination of Antigua Sailing Week.
 Experience a celebration of Antiguan food, culture and music all delivered in the ultimate location – Dickenson Bay.
 Food vendors will be lining the beach, so come hungry.

-The party starts at 12 o’clock on the big stage (in front of the Rex Halcyon end of the beach) and will include musical performances by some of the best Antiguan artistes and then top off the night with the Original Burning Flames.
+The party starts at 2pm on the stage at Tony’s Beach Bar and will include musical performances by some of the best Antiguan artistes .

 At both Ana’s and Coconut Grove, DJ’s will provide the musical backdrop for the day, which will run late into the evening.
 Whether you are heading to the beach by car, by taxi, by foot or by boat, bring your friends, family and neighbours with you to celebrate the return of the ultimate Caribbean beach party.